Group8-DAT500/finalproject/README.md

 ### IO-optimization: Columnar compression

-Run the code block `IO-optimization: Columnar compression` to test the compression method as optimization
+Run the code block `IO-optimization: Columnar compression` to test the compression method as optimization.

 ### Map Partition

-Run the code block of MapPartition to see the result.
+Run the code block of `Map Partition` to see the result.
 This method has a signifcantly lower execution time.

 ### Using HOF

-This method only runs in small datafram size. to try this method reduce the data frame size to small number of rows using the `limit()` command
+This method only runs in small datafram size. to try this method reduce the data frame size to small number of rows using the `limit()` command.